ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

         return blocks_dict["rest"]

-# we can then use the conversion like this:
+# 3. use the conversion method
 from sd_mecha import model, convert, weighted_sum

 a = model("path/to/model_a.safetensors")